CSC207-2022F-UofT/course-project-team-96-1.5note-norman-edition/implementation_notes/shape_creation.md

 how we draw a shape should not be concerned with how we load and store it (Dependency Inversion).

 While the user drags the mouse, `JavaFX` calls the `ShapeTool` to update the shape.
 This call is then passed to the `Page` instance, which updates its media layer, for rendering.
+Once a user has stopped dragging the mouse, the shape is no longer updated and is effectively finished.

 When a shape is loaded via the `GUIMediaFactory`, the `GUIShapeFactory` is used to create the exact shape type that is needed.
 This way, the `GUIMediaFactory` does not need to concern itself with which type of shape it is loading, and